-Simple algorithms for evaluating scalar aggregates and aggregate functions were discussed by Epstein [7].
-A different approach employing program transformation methods to systematically generate efficient iterative programs for aggregate queries has also been suggested [8].
-Tumas extended Epstein's algorithms to apply to temporal aggregates [12]; these were further extended by Kline [9].
-While the resulting algorithms were quite effective in a uniprocessor environment, all suffer from poor scale-up performance, which identifies the need to develop parallel algorithms to compute temporal aggregates.
+Simple algorithms for evaluating scalar aggregates and aggregate functions were discussed by Epstein [5].
+A different approach employing program transformation methods to systematically generate efficient iterative programs for aggregate queries has also been suggested [6].
+Tumas extended Epstein's algorithms to handle temporal aggregates [9]; these were further extended by Kline [7].
+While the resulting algorithms were quite effective in a uniprocessor environment, all suffer from poor scale-up performance, which identifies the need to develop parallel algorithms for computing temporal aggregates.

 Early research on developing parallel algorithms focused on the framework of general-purpose multiprocessor machines.
 Bitton et al. proposed two parallel algorithms for processing (conventional) aggregate functions [1].
-The Subqueries with a Parallel Merge algorithm computes partial aggregates on each partition and combines the partial results in a parallel merge stage to obtain a final result.
-Another algorithm, Project by\list, exploits the ability of the parallel system architecture to broadcast tuples to multiple processors.
-The more recent Gamma database machine project [6] implemented similar scalar aggregates and aggregate functions on a shared-nothing architecture.
+The Subqueries with a Parallel Merge algorithm computes partial aggregates on each partition and combines the partial